JohnCoene/javascript-for-r/7-04-webpack-advanced.Rmd

 packer::npm_install("bootstrap-vue", "bootstrap", scope = "prod")
 ```

-This will cause some issues though, as the shiny application will have two different versions of Bootstrap, the default version 3 and version 4 from the bundle.
+This will cause some issues though, as the Shiny application will have two different versions of Bootstrap, the default version 3 and version 4 from the bundle.
 We need to remove Bootstrap 3.

 ```r
 app_ui <- function(request) {